fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

         count = row["count"] + 1  # Click left of this line
 ```

 A red dot will appear, indicating your breakpoint.
-Now press F5 (or select Run > Start Debugging).
+Now press the little green button on the Run and Debug panel and make sure "Python Quart" is selected.
 VSCode will launch our Quart application in debug mode.
 Open your browser and navigate to http://localhost:5002.
 The application will pause at your breakpoint.
+Remember that you need your Docker database container for the application to run.

 In the Debug Console (View > Debug Console if it's not visible), you can inspect variables like `row` and `count`.
 Try typing `row["count"]` in the debug console to see the current counter value.
 You can also use the debug toolbar to step through the code line by line (F10) or step into function calls (F11).